This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A urine sample may show the amount of ketones and sugar in your urine.
 This test helps show how well your blood sugar level is being controlled and if you need more tests.

-Healthcare providers will teach you how to manage your diabetes.
+Your diabetes care team will teach you how to manage your diabetes.
 They may also visit you at home to teach you more about diabetes, or you may attend classes.
 Your providers will teach you what to do if your blood sugar level goes too high or too low.
 They will also help you plan sick day management.
 Ask how to dispose of used needles and syringes.

 Uncontrolled diabetes can damage your nerves, veins, and arteries.
 Long-term high blood sugar levels can damage your eyes and kidneys.
 Damage to arteries increases your risk of heart attack and stroke.
 Nerve damage may also lead to other heart, stomach, and nerve problems.
 Diabetes is life-threatening if it is not controlled.
 Control your blood glucose levels to reduce your risk for health problems.